 **This post contains affiliate links

-I’ll go into more detail below, but those 60,000 points are incredibly valuable since you can transfer to them to various partners such as Aeroplan and SPG/Marriott.
-My American Express Business Platinum Canada review is positive.
-Here’s why:
+The American Express Business Platinum card has the largest signup bonus out there since you get 75,000 American Express Membership Rewards points (with a referral) when you spend $7,000 in the first three months.
+I’ll go into more detail below, but those 75,000 points are incredibly valuable since you can transfer to them to various partners such as Aeroplan and SPG/Marriott.

 American Express business platinum benefits